shanx/django-mail-builder/docs/ref.rst

 .. py:module:: mail_builder.views

-.. py:class:: EmailFormView
+.. py:class:: EmailFormMixin

-   A sub-class of ``FormView`` which renders and sends an email on form valid.
+   A mixin intended for ``FormView`` which renders and sends an email on form valid.

    .. py:attribute:: email_template